-Motion: The Company's 2023 earnings distribution table proposal.
-Please ratify.
+Proposal: The Company's 2024 earnings distribution, please ratify.

-- (I) The 2023 Statement of Earnings Distribution has been approved upon the Board's resolution, and reviewed by the Audit Committee. - (II) Earnings Distribution Table has been attached, please see Attachment 5 for more details (please refer to page 38 of the Meeting Handbook).
+- (I) The 2024 Statement of Earnings Distribution has been approved upon the Board's resolution, and reviewed by the Audit Committee. - (II) Earnings Distribution Table has been attached, please see Attachment 5 for more details (please refer to page 39 of the Meeting Handbook).